rmrk-team/NestingEIP/README.md

 1. Reject child token
 2. Abandon child token
-3. Unest child token
+3. Unnest child token
-4. Transfer the child token to an EOA or an `ERC721Receiver`.
+4. Transfer the child token to an EOA or an `ERC721Receiver`
 5. Transfer the child token into a new parent token

 To better understand how these state transitions are achieved, we have to look at the available parameters passed to `transferChild`: